Skip to main content

 Overview

-An upright, multi-stemmed deciduous shrub in the family Caprifoliaceae, native to moist stream banks, wetland edges, forest edges, and cool moist thickets from Alaska south through British Columbia, Washington, and Oregon to California, and east to the Rocky Mountains and Great Lakes.
-The specific epithet involucrata means 'with involucre,' referring to the two pairs of prominent bracts that subtend and ultimately frame the paired fruits.
-Plants grow 4–10 feet (1.2–3 m) tall with opposite, broadly oval to ovate, bright green leaves 2–5 inches (5–13 cm) long.
-From May through August, pairs of tubular, pale to golden-yellow flowers 0.5–0.8 inch (12–20 mm) long emerge from each leaf axil, subtended by two pairs of oval bracts that enlarge and turn deep red-purple as the twin glossy black berries develop.
-The showy bracted twin black berries are the single most distinctive identification feature.
-Flowers attract hummingbirds and native bees; berries are consumed by dozens of bird species.
-Berries are mildly toxic to humans in quantity.
+Lonicera involucrata is an upright multi-stemmed deciduous shrub in the family Caprifoliaceae, native to moist stream banks, wetland edges, forest edges, and cool moist thickets from Alaska south through British Columbia, Washington, and Oregon to California, and east to the Rocky Mountains and Great Lakes.
+The species epithet 'involucrata' means 'with involucre' and refers to the two pairs of bracts that subtend the paired flowers and ultimately frame the paired fruits.
+Plants grow 4-10 feet (1.2-3 m) tall with opposite broadly oval to ovate bright green leaves 2-5 inches (5-13 cm) long.
+From May through August, pairs of tubular pale to golden-yellow flowers 0.5-0.8 inch (12-20 mm) long emerge from each leaf axil, each subtended by two pairs of oval bracts that enlarge and deepen to red-purple as the twin glossy black berries develop.
+The bracted paired black berries in late summer are the single most reliable identifying character in the field.
+Flowers are visited by hummingbirds, native bumblebees, and butterflies in the native range.
+Berries are consumed by waxwings, thrushes, grouse, robins, and bears.
+Berries are mildly toxic to humans if eaten in quantity; non-toxic to the wildlife species listed.
+Hardy in USDA zones 3-9.

 Native Range